 Traditional or folk medicine relies heavily on the use of compounds-rich plants, like those of the Asteraceae family, of which many such species are commercially available in the form of herbal preparations.
-These are particularly rich in a wide range of natural terpenoids named sesquiterpene lactones ^[1] that, in some cases, are considered the active principles of such therapeutic plants ^[2].
-Structurally speaking, sesquiterpene lactones are terpenes that have in common a basic structure of 15 carbons (thus the prefix sesqui-) resulting from biosynthesis involving three isoprene units with a cyclical structure along with a fused α-methylene-γ-lactone ring ^[3].
-Sesquiterpene synthases catalyze a common biosynthesis route for sesquiterpene lactones, based on the cyclization of farnesyl phosphate resulting from the 2-C-methyl-D-erythritol-4-phosphate (MEP) and mevalonate (MVA) pathways of dimethylalyl diphosphate and isopentenyl diphosphate precursors in chloroplasts and cytosol, respectively ^[4].
-However, sesquiterpene lactones have very different chemical structures regarding the type and position of the substituents, as well as the size of the non-lactone ring ^{[5][6]}.
-For this reason, in structural terms, sesquiterpene lactones are organized into several subclasses: eudesmanolide (a 6/6 bicyclic structure), guaianolide and pseudoguaianolide (both 5/7 bicyclic compounds), germacranolide (with a 10-membered ring) and xanthanolide (containing a non-cyclic carbon chain and a seven-membered ring) ^{[2][8]} (Figure 1).
+These are particularly rich in a wide range of natural terpenoids named sesquiterpene lactones [1] that, in some cases, are considered the active principles of such therapeutic plants [2].
+Structurally speaking, sesquiterpene lactones are terpenes that have in common a basic structure of 15 carbons (thus the prefix sesqui-) resulting from biosynthesis involving three isoprene units with a cyclical structure along with a fused α-methylene-γ-lactone ring [3].
+Sesquiterpene synthases catalyze a common biosynthesis route for sesquiterpene lactones, based on the cyclization of farnesyl phosphate resulting from the 2-C-methyl-D-erythritol-4-phosphate (MEP) and mevalonate (MVA) pathways of dimethylalyl diphosphate and isopentenyl diphosphate precursors in chloroplasts and cytosol, respectively [4].
+However, sesquiterpene lactone ring [5][6].
+For this reason, in structural terms, sesquiterpene lactones are organized into several subclasses: eudesmanolide (a 6/6 bicyclic structure), guaianolide and pseudoguaianolide (both 5/7 bicyclic compounds), germacranolide (with a 10-membered ring) and xanthanolide (containing a non-cyclic carbon chain and a seven-membered ring) [Z][8] (Figure 1).